ParallelMaths/parallel/pages/8-07-curious-bear-doctor-who.md

 Finally, if you add up all the numbers in grid, then you get 6<sup>4</sup>.

 The crazy thing is that you can do this this with any number all the way up to infinity.
-But, for simplicity, let’s try it the number 3 and create a 3 by 3 grid of the first nine odd numbers.
+But, for simplicity, let’s try it with the number 3 and create a 3 by 3 grid of the first nine odd numbers.

 | 1 | 3 | 5 |
 | 7 | 9 | 11 |